ngrok/ngrok-docs/docs/guides/oidc-with-ngrok.md

 ---
 title: Adding OpenID Connect to Your App
-description: Simplest way to add OpenID Connect (OIDC) to you application without code change
+description: Simplest way to add OpenID Connect (OIDC) to you application without code changes
 tags:
     - guides
     - authentication